Buick LaCrosse Performance

 - "The key point about the 2013 Buick LaCrosse driving experience is how transparent its eAssist system is on the road." -- Kelley Blue Book (2013)

 - "It's still no sport sedan, but it won't make you fearful of short freeway on-ramps.
 The auto start/stop feature works pretty well, starting almost imperceptibly except in very quick transitions from brake to throttle." -- Motor Trend (2012 LaCrosse eAssist)

 Acceleration and Power

-The 2014 Buick LaCrosse eAssist is powered by a 2.4-liter four-cylinder engine and a small electric motor.
-Combined, the LaCrosse eAssist’s mild hybrid powertrain delivers 182 horsepower to the front wheels through a six-speed automatic transmission.
-A 304-horsepower, 3.6-liter V6 engine is available as a no-cost option.
-All-wheel drive is optional on V6 models.
-According to the EPA, the LaCrosse eAssist gets 25/36 mpg city/highway, which is very good for an affordable large car.
-V6 models get up to 18/28 mpg city/highway, which is slightly low for a V6-powered car in this class.
+The 2015 Buick LaCrosse eAssist is powered by a 2.4-liter four-cylinder engine and an electric motor that make a combined 182 horsepower.
+A 304-horsepower, 3.6-liter V6 engine is also available.
+Both engines are paired with a six-speed automatic transmission.
+According to the EPA, the LaCrosse eAssist gets 25/36 mpg city/highway, which is good for the class.
+V6 models get up to 18/28 mpg city/highway, which is slightly low for a V6-powered affordable large car.

 - "Despite a boot from its electric motor, 4-cylinder LaCrosse models are still far from quick. ...
 The transmission shifts smoothly, but downshifts occasionally suffer from a noticeable delay from the time you press the gas pedal to when you speed ahead." -- Consumer Guide (2013)